 There are a couple of great top end camps in Ruaha, with Jongomero leading the way for luxurious accommodation tucked away in the far south of the park, then there is Ikuka with exceptional views from the escarpment and close to the Mwagusi river offering some of the best game viewing.
 Mwagusi

 is the oldest lodge in the park, and when the owner Chris Fox is in camp, this place can provide a safari experience to knock you sideways, one of our old favourites.
 Kwihala Camp and Kigelia Camp are two excellent adventurous luxury tented camps whereas Mdonya Old River

 is a great option for the adventurous with less of a budget.
 Ruaha River Lodge

 is by far the largest of camps in Ruaha in a superb location, though is not up to the standard of the others.

-We try and make our website as comprehensive as possible, but if you would like some more background information on Ruaha, or Tanzania in general, we recommend the Cadogan Guide to Tanzania and Zanzibar
+While we try and make our website as comprehensive as possible, if you would like some more background information, have a read through the Cadogan Guide to Tanzania and Zanzibar - Ruaha